thegetty/quire-docs/content/home.md

 - **Affordable** No proprietary software or ongoing maintenance fees required
 - **Discoverable** Increase visibility by publishing as PDF, ebook, website, or print-on-demand
 - **Sustainable** Based around static site generation and plain text files ensuring stability
-- **Scholarly** Built-in understanding of high-quality, scholarly publishing
+- **Book-like** Built-in understanding of high-quality, scholarly publishing with clean modern design
 - **Accessible** Adheres to WCAG2.0 Web Accessibility Principles
 - **Open Access** Follows open-source standards with goal to officially launch as open source in 2022